DUNE-DAQ/docs/docs/packages/daq-cmake/Creating-a-new-package-under-v2.3.0.md

 * *test*: contains any applications or plugins you've written for the purpose of [integration testing](https://en.wikipedia.org/wiki/Integration_testing) - ensuring that your software components interact as expected

-If your package contains applications intended not for testing but for the end user, you'd put the code for it in a subdirectory called *apps*. toylibrary doesn't have this type of application, but, e.g., the appfwk package does.
-Similarly, plugins not intended for testing but for the end user would go in *plugins*.
+If your package contains applications intended not for testing but for the end user, you'd put the code for it in a subdirectory called `apps/`. toylibrary doesn't have this type of application, but, e.g., the appfwk package does.
+Similarly, plugins not intended for testing but for the end user would go in `plugins/`.

 ## Coding rules

-Along with having a standard directory structure, the C++ code itself in toylibrary conforms to the [DUNE C++ Style Guide](https://github.com/DUNE-DAQ/styleguide/blob/develop/dune-daq-cppguide.md).
+Along with having a standard directory structure, the C++ code itself in toylibrary conforms to the [DUNE C++ Style Guide](https://dune-daq-sw.readthedocs.io/en/latest/packages/styleguide/).
 Here, "style" doesn't mean whitespace and formatting, but rather, a set of Modern C++ best practices designed to make your code more robust against bugs, easier to extend, easier to reuse, etc. The DUNE C++ Style Guide is derived from the Google C++ Style Guide, but is greatly simplified and has been modified to be more appropriate to the DUNE DAQ project than Google's projects.
 Code which is merged into a package's git develop branch should be in conformance with the guide; while it's encouraged for code on a package's unmerged feature branches to also be in conformance, this is less important.

 ## Your project's CMakeLists.txt file

-Every DUNE DAQ package should have one and only one CMakeLists.txt file, in the base directory of the package (not to be confused with the base directory of the overall development area).
-To learn a bit about what that CMakeLists.txt file should look like, let's take a look at `sourcecode/toylibrary/CMakeLists.txt`.
+Every DUNE DAQ package should have one and only one `CMakeLists.txt` file, in the base directory of the package's repo (not to be confused with the base directory of the overall development area).
+To learn a bit about what that `CMakeLists.txt` file should look like, let's take a look at `sourcecode/toylibrary/CMakeLists.txt`.
 Because CMake is widely used and extensively documented online, this documentation will primarily focus on DUNE-specific CMake functions.
-The full documentation of the DUNE-specific CMake functions for users can be found as comments in the body of the CMake module which contains them (see https://github.com/DUNE-DAQ/daq-cmake/blob/v1.3.2/cmake/DAQ.cmake).
+The full documentation of the DUNE-specific CMake functions for users can be found as comments in the body of the CMake module which contains them (see https://github.com/DUNE-DAQ/daq-cmake/blob/v1.3.3/cmake/DAQ.cmake).
 Depending on your learning style, however, you may find it easier to start learning about some of what these functions are capable of by reading on in this wiki.

 At the top of CMakeLists.txt: before doing anything else, we want to define the minimum version of CMake used (currently 3.12, which supports [modern CMake style](https://cliutils.gitlab.io/modern-cmake/)) as well as the name and version of the project.
 Concerning the version: it may not literally be the case that the code you're working with is exactly the same as the version-in-question's release code, because you may be on a feature branch, or there may have been commits to the develop branch since the last release.
 ```